TeamBreach/CaseStudy1/Presentation/CaseStudy1BootstrapDoc.md

 * What is the best place to open a canned craft beer brewery?
 * What is the worst place to open a canned craft beer brewery?
 * This data focused on canned beer, what about bottled beer or aggregate of all craft beer?
+* What is driving the opening of so many breweries in Colorado?
+* Utah shows significantly lower median ABV.
+Why?

 In turn these questions would likely open up additional avenues of research as long as discoverable data exists to support that research.